 SUBMISSION REQUIREMENTS for Writing Module:

-Minimum entry is six pages of writing and a maximum of 10 pages.
+Minimum entry is 6 pages of writing and a maximum of 10 pages.
 Each piece should have a cover page that includes a title and word count.
-The total page count does not include the cover pages or sources cited pages.
+The 6-10 pages refers to pages with actual written entries, not cover pages, sources cited pages, or the Acknowledgements page.

 Mandatory Format